joannesong/AC-Android/lessons/design-patterns/enums_static_factory_builder/README.md

 }
 ```

-If we used a default constructor, we'd make pizzas without any toppings (Bleeeeeccchhhh!!!), so we'll have to make unique constuctors:
+If we used a default constructor, we'd make pizzas without any toppings (Bleeeeeccchhhh!!!), so we'll have to make unique constructors:

 ```java
 public class PizzaClassWithConstructors {